Salivary glands (overview)

 Each person has numerous minor salivary glands scattered throughout the oral cavity and oropharynx.
 They are embedded in the mucosa of mentioned structures and are only 0.04 - 0.2 inches (1 to 5 mm) large.
 Overall, the oral cavity contains about 600 - 1000 dispersed minor salivary glands.
 They are classified depending on their location, and the most common minor salivary gland types include the following glands:

-- Labial glands - located in the upper and lower lips;
+- Labial glands - located in the upper lip and lower lip;

 - Buccal glands - found within the cheeks;

-- Palatine glands - situated in the hard and soft palates; the anterior aspect of the hard palate usually does not contain any of these glands;
+- Palatine glands - situated in the hard palate and soft palate; the anterior aspect of the hard palate usually does not contain any of these glands;

 - Lingual glands - found in the tongue.